Shanub11/Blockchain-Simulation-Assignment/README.md

         self.chain = [self.create_genesis_block()]

     def create_genesis_block(self):
-        """Create the first block in the blockchain.""" return Block(0, ["Genesis Block"], "0", self.difficulty)
+        #Create the first block in the blockchain.
+        return Block(0, ["Genesis Block"], "0", self.difficulty)

     def add_block(self):
-        """Add a new block with user input transactions to the blockchain after mining.""" transactions = []
+        #Add a new block with user input transactions to the blockchain after mining.
+        transactions = []
         num_transactions = int(input("Enter the number of transactions for the new block: "))